yarlagaddalakshmi97/GraduateTrainingProgram2019/SQL/ProblemSet05/SetupInstructions.md

 place(place_no, place_town, place_country)
 plays_in(player, band_id)

 Your queries will run over a small data set conforming to the schema.
-[You can also download the schema and data]()
+[You can also download the data](https://github.com/krishnakumarraghu/New-Onboards-Training/blob/master/SQL/ProblemSet05/Tables.md)